michaelbergin/nano-hackathon/my-site/instructions.md

   - Left: `left-4 top-4 flex-col gap-4`
   - Right: `right-4 top-1/2 -translate-y-1/2 flex-col gap-4`
   - Generate button moved out of Actions and into a new right-side "Generate" card.

+#### GenerateControls vertical spacing — NEW

+- Adjusted section structure and spacing to ensure consistent separation:
+  - Prompt, Shortcuts, and Transform are now direct siblings wrapped in a `div.space-y-4`.
+  - Prompt block retains `space-y-1` for label→input proximity.
+  - Shortcuts remain a two-column grid with `gap-1`.
+  - File: `src/components/GenerateControls.tsx`.

 ## Creation Flow & Header Updates